-Nicole ‘Snooki’ Polizzi Shares Clip Of Infant Son Angelo Doing Famous Tik Tok Dance
+Nicole ‘Snooki’ Polizzi Shares Clip Of Infant Son Angelo Doing Popular TikTok Dance

 The 10-month-old little boy was seated on his mother’s lap.
 Nicole’s face is not seen in the quick clip.

-Angelo is wearing a sweet-looking brown and light blue striped onesie, his dark brown hair brushed neatly across his forehead.
-Nicole is moving his arms to the beat of a popular clip shared on the social sharing app called “Savage” by Meghan Thee Stallion.
+Angelo is wearing a sweet-looking brown-and-light blue striped onesie, his dark brown hair brushed neatly across his forehead.
+Nicole is moving his arms to the beat of the song “Savage” by Megan Thee Stallion.

-The heartwarming clip shows Angelo smiling as Snooki moves him to the music as he looks directly into the camera, his eyes large and bright.
-He is the spitting image of his father Jionni and his older brother and sister, Lorenzo and Giovanna LaValle.
+The heartwarming clip shows Angelo smiling and looking directly into the camera as Snooki moves his arms to the music.
+With his large, bright eyes, he is the spitting image of his father, Jionni.
+Angelo is the younger sibling to big brother and sister, Lorenzo and Giovanna LaValle.

-This is just one of the many clips and images Nicole has shared with her 13.3 million followers since quarantining herself in the house with her kids.
+This is just one of the many posts Nicole has shared with her 13.3 million followers since quarantining herself in the house with her kids.

 The family has been seen in pictures and videos on Nicole’s Instagram celebrating Jionni’s birthday, doing schoolwork, playing, dancing, exercising, and even enjoying a barbecue.
-She has chronicled her life in quarantine, making her even more relatable to other moms who are also experiencing the same life issues at the moment.
+She has chronicled her life in quarantine, making her even more relatable to other moms who are experiencing the same life issues at the moment.

-Fans of the reality star loved her posts and shared their sentiments regarding this latest upload in the comments section of the unforgettable video.
+Fans of the reality star loved her post and shared their sentiments regarding this latest upload in the comments section of the unforgettable video.

 “You seriously have some of the cutest kids I have ever seen.
 You’re awesome!” said one fan.